The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 As explained at the beginning of the section, if $z$ is an element generating the centre of an exotic dihedral Artin group $H$, then $H \subseteq C(z)$, and Theorem \ref{ThmDescriptionMinset} applies: $H$ acts on $Min(z)$ and on the associated transverse-tree $\mathcal{T}$ in a nice way.
-In such a situation, $\mathcal{T}$ has nice properties, as explicited in the statement of the next lemma.
-Since our main reason for studying the minset of hyperbolic elements is to understand the case of exotic dihedral Artin subgroups, we will throughout the rest of this section assume some of the properties inherited by the transverse-trees associated with such subgroups.
+In such a situation, $\mathcal{T}$ has nice features, as made explicit in the statement of the next lemma.
+Since our main reason for studying the minsets of hyperbolic elements is to understand the case of exotic dihedral Artin subgroups, we will throughout the rest of this section assume some of the properties inherited by the transverse-trees associated with these subgroups.

 \begin{lemma} Let $H$ be an exotic dihedral Artin subgroup of $A_{\Gamma}$, and consider the set $Min(z)$ associated with the central element $z$ of $H$.
 Then the transverse-tree $\mathcal{T}$ associated with $z$ contains an infinite line and has a vertex of valence at least $3$. \end{lemma}